lordofkillz/DarkFusion/installer/native/README.md

 runtime (`/MT`), so the native setup/launcher do not require a separately installed Visual C++ runtime.
 The Python runtime's native libraries are packaged separately.

+Both executables embed `UltraDarkFusion/styles/icons/DarkFusion.ico`, using the existing gold `Df1.png` artwork at nine Windows icon sizes (16 through 256 pixels).
+Setup also sets its window icons, and installed shortcuts use `DarkFusion.exe` as their icon source.
+Online setup embeds the launcher it just built and installs that verified launcher before creating shortcuts.
+The runtime archive remains independently verified; `launcher_sha256` identifies the embedded launcher in the completed installation state.

 The release builder places these files together for installation:

 ```text